 After Category 5 Hurricane Dorian barreled through the Bahamas in September 2019, researchers from Perry Institute for Marine Science and partner organizations surveyed reef sites in the affected areas of Grand Bahama Island and Abaco.

-Researchers from the Perry Institute for Marine Science (PIMS), The Nature Conservancy, Middlebury College and Walt Disney World surveyed reefs around Grand Bahama Island and Abaco to assess the environmental effects of Hurricane Dorian.
+Researchers from the Perry Institute for Marine Science (PIMS), The Nature Conservancy, Middlebury College and The Walt Disney Company surveyed reefs around Grand Bahama Island and Abaco to assess the environmental effects of Hurricane Dorian.

 The Category 5 storm that caused major damage in many parts of the Abacos and Grand Bahama Island on land had similar effects underwater in some areas while other reefs showed no signs of a catastrophic storm.